IAPViewer Documentation

 This page is the screen-by-screen user guide.
 For installation, contact, and FAQ-style troubleshooting see the Support page.

-- Voice & Video (UCC) — a live view of Wi-Fi calls, FaceTime, and meeting-app sessions the cluster can see, split into Now / Registered / Recent.
-Optional (off by default).
+Voice & Video (UCC)A live view of the Wi-Fi calls, FaceTime and meeting-app sessions the cluster can see, split into Now / Registered / Recent.

-- BLE Discovery — each AP's Bluetooth radio and the beacon/asset-tag devices it hears, shown under every AP in the tree and in a dedicated browser.
-Optional (off by default).
+BLE DiscoveryEach AP's Bluetooth radio and the beacons and asset-tags it hears — shown under every AP in the tree and in a dedicated browser.

 - iPhone in portrait: native tab bar with five tabs (Clients & APs, Channels, RF Neighbors, Settings, Disconnect).